dsbell81/images/README.md

     1. Windows 2012 R2 iso (see Windows json for specifics)
   - For CentOS
     1. CentOS 7 iso (see CentOS json for specifics)
+  - For Rocky
+    1. Rocky 9 iso (see Rocky json for specifics)